Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Once you finish your program, you will be allowed to take the RCIC EPE up to three years after graduating from the IMCD.
 However, when the first cohort of students graduates from the new ICGDP, the RCIC EPE will be updated to reflect the augmented National Education Standards.

-For our prospective students: If you’re in the process of enrolling or are thinking of enrolling in our IMCD program, please be assured that the program will continue in its current form till – as stated before – December 31, 2022.
+For our prospective students: If you’re in the process of enrolling or are thinking of enrolling in our Immigration consultant course, please be assured that the program will continue in its current form till – as stated before – December 31, 2022.
 However, the final date for admitting new students is July 31, 2020.
 If you enrol with us before the deadline, you will still follow the existing program guidelines, structure, curriculum, and exam format.
 If you wish to graduate before the new rules are in place, this is your opportunity to do so.

 Thanks again for your trust in us and appreciation for our IMCD program over the years.
 We wish you all the best.